liangzheng816/OfficeDocs-SharePoint/migration/mm-dropbox-step2-scan-assess.md

 # Step 2: Scan and assess Dropbox folders

 After you connect to Dropbox, add the source paths to scan and assess your Dropbox folders.

 After you connect, scan and assess your Box user accounts.

 1. Select **Add folders** from the menu bar to choose how to add folders:</br> - **All new folders** to autodiscover all new users in Box</br>- **Single folder** for only one account, or </br>- **Multiple specific folders** to bulk upload folders by entering them into a CSV file to upload.
 2. Choose to **Automatically start scanning now** or choose to scan later.
 3. Select **Add**.
 4. Highlight any or all of the accounts and then select **Scan** if you chose not to auto scan earlier.

 >[!Important]
-> The total number cannot exceed 50,000 tasks.
+> The total number can't exceed 50,000 tasks.

 5. Once the scan is complete, a table summary displays to give you an at-a-glance overview of your folders.
 The summary includes Folder item counts, migration readiness, and any issues that need attention.
 4. Review the scanned folders.
 Search for specific text, or select a filter to review the list more easily.

 ## Download reports